Tuition fee loans of up to £5,500 will be available in Northern Ireland (NI) from 2017/18, for eligible students taking postgraduate programmes

 How do I apply for a loan?

-Applications will be made via the SLC, though exact details are still unconfirmed.
+Applications will be made via the SLC from late June 2017.

 How does the NI postgraduate loan compare to the English Masters loan?